SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

  - Tsukasa overall damage output is increased.
  - Saki overall damage output is increased.
  - Yuuma unfocused/focus shot damage is increased.
- - Biten unfocused/focus shot and C1 damage is increased.
+ - Biten overall damage output is increased.
  - Chiyari Ex attacks have decreased speed and disappear faster.
  - Chiyari skill dynamically increases size of bullets based on their current size rather than setting them all to one size.
  - Chiyari skill and Ex attack require more meter to use.